 - Delivering business creation and acceleration support: boost the competitiveness of the EU food sector and ensure that Europe remains the number one global exporter of food and drink.
 EIT Food will proactively support entrepreneurs in transforming their ideas into businesses through the entire start-up cycle and in clearly defining their market.
 It will generate future entrepreneurial champions in the food sector who will fulfil their ambition to improve nutrition, achieve food security and promote resource-efficient food systems.

 - Create consumer-valued food for healthier nutrition: develop innovative tools and technologies that support personalised diet profiles combined with the ability to self-assess the impact of customised diets through non-invasive home diagnostics, mobile devices and individual online coaching.
 This will help to narrow the current gap between people’s intentions and actual behaviour towards healthier foods and lead to an improvement of people’s health across Europe.

-EIT Food has formed five Co-location Centres across Europe:
+EIT Food has formed five innovation hubs across Europe:

 - Leuven – CLC West (Belgium, France, Switzerland)

 - London – CLC North-West (UK, Ireland, Iceland)

 - Madrid – CLC South (Spain, Italy, Israel)